DurandSacha/Tailwind-ui-components/README.md

 # Tailwind-ui-components
-The tailwind CSS component list utility to help integrators and designers
+The tailwind CSS component list utility to help integrators and designers.

 ## Card
 <details>